payssion/TechDivision_AppserverDocumentation/docs/getting-started/uninstallation.md

 On Windows you can use the normal uninstall process provided by the operating system.

-Under Mac OS X you can simply delete the `/opt/appserver` folder and delete the configuration files for the launch deameons.
+Under Mac OS X you can simply delete the `/opt/appserver` folder and delete the configuration files for the launch daemons.
 These are files are located in folder `/Library/LaunchDaemons` and named `io.appserver.<DAEMON>.plist`.